This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 • Conveyor belts

-People with dust allergies benefit from bedding made from lyocell, such as our lyocell bed linen , because the material is hypoallergenic.
-You can also wash the duvets at 60 degrees Celsius and tumble dry them.
+People with dust mite allergies benefit from bedding made of lyocell, such as our lyocell bedding , as the material is hypoallergenic.
+Furthermore, you can wash the duvets at 60 degrees Celsius and tumble dry them.
 This kills bacteria and reliably removes dust mite droppings.

-Clothing made from Lyocell/Tencel is ideal for summer.
+Clothing made from lyocell/Tencel is ideal for summer.
 Because the cellulose fibers are breathable, you'll sweat less.
-Lyocell also feels cool and light against your skin.
+Lyocell also feels cool and light against the skin.

 The short answer is yes, Lyocell/Tencel is sustainable.
 First of all, the textile fiber is 100 percent biodegradable.
-In contrast, purely synthetic fibers often take 100 years or more to completely decompose.
-No byproducts are created during production that could harm the environment.
+In contrast, pure synthetic fibers often take 100 years or more to decompose completely.
+Furthermore, no byproducts that could pollute the environment are generated during production.

-The production cycle is self-contained.
-This means that all additives, such as solvents, are recycled and can be reused again and again.
-The solvents used are non-toxic, meaning that if they do enter the environment, there will be no negative consequences for humans or nature.
+The production cycle is closed.
+This means that all additives involved, such as solvents, are recovered and can be reused repeatedly.
+The solvents used are non-toxic.
+This means that even if they were to enter the environment, this would have no negative consequences for humans or nature.

-The process described above for obtaining regenerative cellulose fibers is significantly faster than the production of pure synthetic fibers.
+The above-described process for obtaining regenerative cellulose fibers is significantly faster than the production of purely synthetic fibers.
 Thanks to the simple, rapid processes, production consumes less water and less energy!

 Sustainable forestry and wood used

-Lenzing, the leading manufacturer of lyocell products sold as Tencel, is committed to sustainability.
-It sources its lyocell fibers from sustainable forestry, particularly from eucalyptus trees.
-These trees meet many criteria for environmentally friendly lyocell production: Eucalyptus trees can even thrive in areas no longer suitable for growing grain or other foodstuffs.
+Lenzing, the leading manufacturer of lyocell products sold under the Tencel brand, is committed to sustainability.
+It sources its lyocell fibers from sustainably managed forests, primarily from eucalyptus trees.
+These trees meet numerous criteria for environmentally friendly lyocell production: eucalyptus trees can even thrive in areas no longer suitable for growing grain or other food crops.

 They are fast-growing and require neither regular watering nor the use of pesticides.

-What are the advantages and disadvantages of Lyocell products?
+What are the advantages and disadvantages of products made from lyocell?

 Advantages

-Depending on the fabric, machine washable and tumble dryable up to 60 degrees
+Depending on the fabric, machine washable at up to 60 degrees and suitable for tumble drying.

 durable and tear-resistant

-Good warming and cooling properties, especially advantageous for bed linen made of Lyocell
+Good heat and cooling properties, especially advantageous for bedding made of lyocell

-High wearing comfort because the fabric is very soft
+High wearing comfort, as the fabric is very soft.

 sustainable, vegan alternative to leather, wool and silk